geoffrey-diederichs/CTF_SSI_2024/02_Call_me_baby/README.md

 0x0000000000401166 : push rbp ; mov rbp, rsp ; pop rdi ; ret
 ```

-We found `pop rdi; ret` which is exaclty what we want : the `pop rdi` instruction is save the last value on the stack into rdi, and the `ret` instruction will redirect the program towards the next value in the stack.
+We found `pop rdi; ret` which is exaclty what we want : the `pop rdi` instruction will save the last value on the stack into rdi, and the `ret` instruction will redirect the program towards the next value on the stack.

 Let's look at the instructions
 ```gdb